Felon Voting Rights

 • If you wish to register and vote while in jail, you will need to complete and submit a voter registration application, and also complete a form to receive an early voting (absentee) ballot.

-What are my voting rights if I received a deferred judgment for a felony charge?
+What are my voting rights if I received a deferred judgement for a felony charge?

 • You are not disqualified from registering to vote or voting.
-Since there is no conviction, there is no removal of voting rights nor any two-year waiting period.
+Since there is no conviction, there is no removal of voting rights.
 If you were registered to vote at the time, you will remain registered.
 If you attempt to register to vote, you will be allowed to register.

 • If you received a deferred judgment for a felony charge and do not complete the terms of probation, you may be sent back to court and the judge will consider entering judgment convicting you of a felony.
 You do not lose your right to vote unless and until you are convicted of a felony.